KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

     Clicking on function name to modify it.

 As well as for the input case, the script can recall the output elements.
 We need to distinguish between the R and the Python language.
-Note that, in the dataset case, the user needs to name the output as reported in the script body. :numref:`usedatafrmpandas` and :numref:`defoutpexample` show an example.
+Note that, in the dataset case, the user needs to name the output as reported in the script body.
+The two figures below show an example.

 .. _defoutpexample:
 .. figure:: media/image419.png